Tecnia Institute of Advanced Studies: History

-TIAS was established in 1998 by Health and Education Society.
+TIAS was established in 1998 by Health and Education আমরা করব.

 Recognition and accreditation

 TIAS has been accredited by the National Assessment and Accreditation Council (NAAC) with an "A" grade.
 The institute offers MBA, MCA, BBA and BJMC degree programmes.

 Courses

 Admissions

 Admissions in TIAS are provided through a Common Entrance Test (CET) exam conducted by GGSIPU.

 Admissions are also provided through management quota for with 10% of the seats are reserved by the college.
 Charges for seat might defer from course to course but might cost approx 4-10 lacs per seat.